PostHog/posthog.com/contents/handbook/people/spending-money.md

 Apple offer multiple screen sizes.
 The larger screen sizes (15 inches +), are disproportionately more expensive.
 These make sense if you do a ton of work in coworking spaces or cafés where you do not have a second screen.
 If you are realistically going to do most of your work at home, it is more rational to pick a smaller laptop size, and to get a large (27 inch) monitor.

 When buying something at Apple we can get 3% cashback on purchases through Brex.
 You should be able to find that in the 'Rewards' tab on brex or ask Tim or Charles.
+Also, Amazon regularly offer discounts on Apple products of around 10%, so always worth a check before buying direct from Apple.

 You may be asked if you wanted to purchase Apple Care - please don't buy this as it's not great value for money.